opendistro/for-elasticsearch-docs/docs/security-configuration/openid-connect.md

 ## Configure OpenID Connect integration

-To integrate with an OpenID IdP, set up an authentication domain and choose `openid` as HTTP authentication type.
+To integrate with an OpenID IdP, set up an authentication domain and choose `openid` as the HTTP authentication type.
 JSON web tokens already contain all required information to verify the request, so set `challenge` to `false` and `authentication_backend` to `noop`.

-Minimal configuration:
+This is the minimal configuration:

 ```yml
 openid_auth_domain: